 At dawn German troops overcame the last of the fighting rear guard and reached the beach.
 The very next day the Panzers that had already been reorganised and redeployed launched the attack across the Somme to ‘settle accounts’ with the French.
 Once more they showed the effectiveness of what

 http://en.wikipedia.org/wiki/J.F.C._Fuller and http://en.wikipedia.org/wiki/B._H._Liddell_Hart

 had first theorized and http://en.wikipedia.org/wiki/Heinz_Guderian had developed and just demonstrated.

-Evacuating these troops was as described by Churchill as a great ‘deliverance’.
-It of course enabled the British to use them to train many others and to eventually come back and fight another day.
-The French all went back to France over the next few weeks just in time for most to surrender!
+Evacuating these troops was the great ‘deliverance’ as described by Churchill.
+Those saved enabled the British to rapidly train many others and to eventually come back and fight another day.
+The French however all went back to France over the next few weeks just in time for most to surrender!